clux/probes/content/post/2023-12-31-annual-gratitude.md

 ## Helix

-The [helix editor](https://helix-editor.com/) (replacing VS Code) is the first modal editor I've managed to stick to, and a big reason for this is [how compassionate the UX is](https://hachyderm.io/@clux/111302311059887332); menus give me the key-shortcuts I have forgotten, I can search for commands, and the speculative LSP integrations are amazing.
+The [helix editor](https://helix-editor.com/) (replacing VS Code) is the first modal editor I've managed to stick to, and a big reason for this is [how compassionate the UX is](https://hachyderm.io/@clux/111302311059887332); menus give me forgotten shortcuts, commands are searchable, and the speculative LSP integrations are amazing.

 Am actually using helix as my new [#pkm](/tags/pkm) rather than `foam` because the [markman lsp](https://github.com/artempyanykh/marksman) actually lets me do most of what I expect from a second-brain anyway!
 Symbol search for H1s or H2s, and `Goto definition` for wikilinks are both unexpected LSP features.